jimmejardine/qiqqa-open-source/docs-src/Notes/Technology/Odds 'n' Ends/PDFs in the Wild/MuPDF testing notes - particular PDFs.md

 Observations when bulk testing `mutool multipurp` (aspirant tool to provide metadata, such as PageCount, but also outlines, annotations and attachment info (what Qiqqa uses SynFusion stuff for today)

+> Also note our `bulktest` batch test runs' log book notes here: [[PDF `bulktest` test run notes at the bleeding edge]], which contains additional (and some more recent) information about PDF processing troubles.

 ---

 Took ages to info: